symfony/symfony-docs/frontend/encore/faq.rst

 You *should* commit all of your source asset files, ``package.json`` and ``yarn.lock``.

-My app lives under a subdirectory
+My App Lives under a Subdirectory
 ---------------------------------

 If your app does not live at the root of your web server (i.e. it lives under a subdirectory,